SCAR TISSUE, ADHESED FASCIA, CHRONIC PAIN, AND AUTOIMMUNITY: A PAIR OF CASE HISTORIES

 Part of the reason for this is that all herpes virus have the ability to lay dormant for decades, raising their ugly heads when given an opportunity (some sort of IMMUNE SYSTEM DYSFUNCTION).
 You can see this with things like cold sores, HPV, SHINGLES, etc. The other thing about these two virus is that they are both associated with Guillain Barre Syndrome.
 According to Wikipedia….

 So; getting down to fixing (or at least addressing) this beast.
 I think your approach has to be three-pronged.
-You'll have to address the AUTOIMMUNE ISSUE, you'll have to address the occult (hidden) viral infection (HERE'S a common example of this phenomenon in a different arena), and you'll have to address the neurological issue.
+You’ll have to address the AUTOIMMUNE ISSUE, you’ll have to address the occult (hidden) viral infection (HERE’S a common example of this phenomenon in a different arena), and you’ll have to address the neurological issue (undoubtedly you are in SYMPATHETIC DOMINANCE).
 This is not just a matter of strengthening and stretching; the reason that your PT was unhelpful.

 God Bless and hope this helps.
 I want an update in six months Jane.
 I also commend you for recognizing that “THE BIG FIVE” is not going to help you with this problem.